 - The participant is mentored in his/her own school for a full school year.
 If the mentor or participant teach in different subject areas, the participant is teamed with a content specialist - an experienced teacher in the participant's subject area at another school who will be a resource person for subject-specific questions.

 - The participant is required to attend five professional development seminars.
-The first seminar is scheduled on Friday, August 11, 2017.
+The first seminar is offered twice, you only need to attend one.
+Sessions are offered on Thursday, August 10, 2017 and Friday, September 1, 2017.
 Two seminars are scheduled before the middle of December.
 Two seminars are scheduled for second semester.

 - The participant will practice what he/she is learning, assess that practice, and reflect on the implications of the experience for teaching and learning.